Promoting a Safe and Happy Dog Community in the Town of Chevy Chase

 Helping Dogs in the Town of Chevy Chase Find their Family

 Since pets getting lost or separated from their guardians is inevitable, we hope our town will be a safe and comfortable haven for them.
-Sending our lost furry friends to shelter just increases their stress.
-That’s why TownDOG has developed a protocol to reunite stray canine companions with their guardians as soon as possible.
+Sending lost furry companions to shelter just increases their stress.
+That’s why TownDOG has developed a protocol to help reunite pets with their guardians as quickly as possible.

 If You See a Roaming Dog Who is Clearly Without a Guardian: